Matías Vargas (footballer, born 1997): Shanghai Port

 On 24 August 2022, Espanyol transferred Vargas to Chinese Super League side Shanghai Port for a fee of around £3.5 million.

+On 27 December 2024, Shanghai Port announced that Vargas is leaving the club as a free agent.

+Al Fateh

+On 8 January 2025, Vargas joined Saudi Pro League side Al Fateh for free.

 International career

-Vargas made his international debut for Argentina on 8 September 2018 in a 3–0 international friendly against the Guatemala national football team.
+Vargas made his international debut for Argentina on 7 September 2018 in a 3–0 win against Guatemala.

 Personal life

 Vargas' father Omar, nicknamed Mono, was a former footballer who played for San Martín de Mendoza and Gimnasia y Esgrima de Mendoza, among other teams.